foundriesio/docs/source/reference-manual/factory/sboms.rst

 ------------------

-While you can access SBOM information in its raw form by browsing your CI build, APIs exist that allow Fioctl to work with Factory SBOMs.
+While you can access SBOM information in its raw form by browsing your CI build, APIs exist that allow Fioctl® to work with Factory SBOMs.

 Like other Factory concepts, SBOMs revolve around :ref:`Targets <tutorial-what-is-a-target>`.